 - ➤ 10/100Mbps RJ45 Ports: Designed to connect to a device with the bandwidth of 10Mbps or 100Mbps.
-Each has a corresponding 10/100Mbps LED. - ➤ 10/100/1000Mbps RJ45 Ports: Designed to connect to a device with the bandwidth of 10Mbps, 100Mbps or 1000Mbps.
-Each has a corresponding 1000Mbps LED. - > SFP Ports: Designed to install the SFP module.
-Port 27F shares the same LED with Port 27T and Port 28F shares the same LED with Port 28T. - > Console Port: Designed to connect with the serial port of a computer or terminal for monitoring and configuring the switch.
+Each has a corresponding 10/100M LED. - ➤ 10/100/1000Mbps RJ45 Ports: Designed to connect to a device with the bandwidth of 10Mbps, 100Mbps or 1000Mbps.
+Each has a corresponding 1000M LED. - > SFP Ports: Designed to install the SFP module.
+Port 25F 28F share the same LED with Port 25 28 respectively. - ➤ Console Port: Designed to connect with the serial port of a computer or terminal for monitoring and configuring the switch.

-LEDs
+> LEDs

-Name Status Indication PWR On Power is on.
-Flashing Power supply is abnormal.
+Name Status Indication

+On Power is on.

+Power Flashing Power supply is abnormal.

 Off Power is off or power supply is abnormal.

-SYS On The switch is working abnormally.
-Flashing The switch is working normally.
+On The switch is working abnormally.

+System Flashing The switch is working normally.

 Off The switch is working abnormally.

-10/100Mbps On A device is linked to the corresponding port.
+Name Status Indication Status 10/100M On Green A 100Mbps device is connected to the corresponding port, but no activity.
+Yellow A 10Mbps device is connected to the corresponding port, but no activity.
 Flashing Data is being transmitted or received.
-Green The linked device is running at 100Mbps.
-Yellow The linked device is running at 10Mbps.
-1000Mbps On A device is linked to the corresponding port.
+Off No device is connected to the corresponding port.
+1000M On Green A 1000Mbps device is connected to the corresponding port, but no activity.
+Yellow A 10/100Mbps device is connected to the corresponding port, but no activity.
 Flashing Data is being transmitted or received.
-Green The linked device is running at 1000Mbps.
-Yellow The linked device is running at 10/100Mbps.
+Off No device is connected to the corresponding port.

-2.3.2 Rear Panel
+2.2.2 Rear Panel